The courses are open for all UC students, see also information on cross-campus enrollment.

 Kim Fortun, Rabach, Kaitlyn, Tim Schütz, Prerna Srigyan and Maggie Woodruff.
 2020.
 Environmental Injustice Fall 2020.
 Disaster STS Network.
 University of California Irvine.

-The course examines many different factors that contribute to environmental problems (social, political, economic, biochemical, technological).
-It is designed to give students in different majors (in the social and natural sciences, public health, engineering, urban planning and the humanities) the opportunity to work together in interdisciplinary research teams, leveraging their different skills.
+Many different factors contribute to environmental problems (social, political, economic, biochemical, technological).
+This course thus gives students in different majors (in the social and natural sciences, public health, engineering, urban planning and the humanities) the opportunity to work together in interdisciplinary research teams, leveraging their different skills.

-In the course, students produce case studies about three different kinds of disasters in communities in California.
-See the 2019 course archive for more information.
+In the course, students produce case studies about three different kinds of disasters in communities in California, working with the following set of questions:

 1) What is the setting of this case?